What is Remote Patient Monitoring?

 Who must do the work for each Remote Patient Monitoring service?

-The work for each Remote Patient Monitoring service must be ordered by the patient's primary physician or clinician and they must be monitored for at least 16 days before providers can bill for CPT code 99453.
-Use CPT Codes like 99453 to keep your patients monitored and providers paid.
-With no hassle patient onboarding, no upfront costs, and full support for physicians, clinicians, and patients alike, 100Plus makes Remote Patient Monitoring easy.
-Schedule a demo today to learn more about billing for Remote Patient Monitoring CPT Code 99453.
+The work for each Remote Patient Monitoring service must be ordered by the patient's primary physician and patients must be monitored for 16 days before providers can bill for CPT code 99453.

 CPT Code 99454

-reimburses providers for supplying said patient with a Remote Patient Monitoring device for a 30-day period.
-100Plus clients can take in $990 per patient annually using this CPT code.
+reimburses providers for supplying patients with a RPMg device for 30-days.
+100Plus clients can take in $990 per patient annually and provide a continuous supply of RPM support to their patients using this CPT code.

 CPT Code 99454 services cover continuous device supply and patient monitoring.
 This code also covers costs associated with leasing a remote patient monitoring medical device.